Vaccination of Animals

 • Vaccines play an important role in supporting the health and welfare of both animals and humans.

-• Vaccines registered for use in Canada have been tested for safety and efficacy, and can be administered with confidence when used in accordance with label instructions and veterinary advice.
+• Vaccines registered for use in Canada have been tested for safety and efficacy when used in accordance with label instructions and veterinary advice.

-• The vaccination needs of every patient or group of patients should be assessed regularly by a veterinarian as part of a comprehensive preventative health care strategy.
+• The vaccination needs of every patient or group of patients should be assessed regularly by a veterinarian as part of a comprehensive preventive health care strategy.

-• Adverse effects, if any, should be reported.
+• Adverse effects, if any, should be reported to the manufacturer or to the Canadian Centre for Veterinary Biologics (CCVB).

 Background

-• contributing to animal health and welfare by helping to control disease, and thereby reducing disease suffering and mortality;
+• contributing to animal health and welfare by helping to control infectious disease, and thereby reducing disease suffering and mortality.

-3. In addition, autogenous biologics may be developed and used under certain regulatory criteria.
-Such vaccines play an important role in food animal medicine for emerging or other diseases, and may be exempted from efficacy requirements.
-They may be used in certain cases when a licensed vaccine is not effective or is not available.
-Autogenous vaccines are produced in approved licensed facilities, and are used under the supervision of a veterinarian (6).
+4. In addition, autogenous biologics may be developed and used under certain regulatory criteria.
+Such vaccines may play a role in certain cases when a licensed vaccine is not effective or is not available.
+Autogenous vaccines are produced in approved licensed facilities and are used under the supervision of a veterinarian (6).

-4. In all cases, vaccine manufacturers’ instructions should be carefully followed.
-The required labeled dosage of a particular vaccine is the volume of that vaccine that has been determined to be necessary to produce an adequate and protective immune response in the patient, and should not be adjusted based on the size or weight of the patient.
+5. In all cases, vaccine manufacturers’ instructions and/or expert published guidelines should be carefully followed when available (7).
+The required labeled dosage of a particular vaccine is the volume of that vaccine that has been determined to be necessary to produce an adequate and protective immune response in the patient and should not be adjusted based on the size or weight of the patient.

-7. Measurement of serum antibody titres may provide baseline information to monitor immunity, and help veterinarians in advising their clients about certain vaccination decisions.
-Titres may not always be predictive of an individual patient’s immune status, and results may vary among tests and between laboratories.
-Veterinarians should remain cautious in interpreting serological data, with respect to minimum protective titres (4).
+7. Measurement of serum antibody titres is not a replacement for vaccination.
+Titres may not always be predictive of an individual patient’s immune status, true protective titres have not been established, titres only assess one component of the immune response, and results may vary among tests and between laboratories.
+Veterinarians should remain cautious in interpreting serological data, with respect to minimum protective titres (3,10).

 8. The CVMA acknowledges that the use of vaccines is associated with certain risks, including adverse reactions.
-Most adverse reactions are transient, mild, and occur infrequently.
-However, more serious adverse events can occur such as sarcomas (12), or a reaction to the vaccine itself (13).
+Most adverse reactions are transient, mild, and occur infrequently (11).
+However, more serious adverse events can occur such as sarcomas (12), or an anaphylactic reaction to the vaccine itself (13).
 Veterinarians should make clients aware of both the potential risks, as well as the benefits of vaccination.

-9. It is strongly recommended that veterinarians report adverse events using established protocols in order to provide regulators, manufacturers, and the veterinary community with the best possible information on vaccine safety (14).
+9. It is strongly recommended that veterinarians report adverse events using established protocols to provide regulators, manufacturers, and the veterinary community with the best possible information on vaccine safety (14).

-10. The CVMA supports surveillance for infectious diseases to provide veterinarians with the best information available to make informed decisions regarding vaccination protocols within a preventative health care plan.
+10. The CVMA supports the funding of surveillance activities for infectious diseases.
+The results can provide veterinarians with the best information available to make informed decisions regarding vaccination protocols within a preventive health care plan.

 References